remnrem/luna-doc/docs/lunapi/ref.md

 ```

 If the sample list uses relative paths that are not appropriate for your current directory,
 you can set the `path` argument to add a prefix to all relative paths in the sample list.
 Alternatively
 (and equivalently), you can set the project variable `path` before calling `sample_list(x)` to
-acheve the same result: `proj.var( 'path' , '/path/to/data/' )`.
+achieve the same result: `proj.var( 'path' , '/path/to/data/' )`.
 For example, if the current working folder
 is `/home/joe/work1/` and the data are in `/data/proj1/`

 ```